The synthetic instrument: From sparse association to sparse causation: Introduction

 \subsection{Outline of this paper}

 The rest of this article is organized as follows.
 In Section \ref{sec:framework}, we introduce the setup and background.
-In Section \ref{sec:identification}, we introduce our identification strategy using the synthetic instrument method.
+In Section \ref{sec:identification}, we describe our identification strategy using the synthetic instrument method.
 In Section \ref{sec:esti}, we present our estimation procedure and provide theoretical justifications.
-We also discuss extensions to non-linear outcome models.
-Simulation studies in Section \ref{sec:simulation} compare our proposal with several state-of-the-art methods in terms of their finite-sample performance.
+We also discuss extensions to nonlinear outcome models.
+Simulation studies in Section \ref{sec:simulation} compare our proposal with several state-of-the-art methods in finite-sample performance.
 In Section \ref{sec:data}, we apply our method to mouse obesity data.
 We conclude with a brief discussion in Section \ref{sec:discussion}.

-The proposed method is implemented in an {\tt R} package available at \url{https://github.com/dingketang/syntheticIV}.
+The proposed method is implemented in an {\tt R} package, available at \url{https://github.com/dingketang/syntheticIV}.